-Saffron rice with chicken, yogurt and spinach is a classic Persian dish referred to as Tahchin e Esfanaj.
-It is healthy, gluten free and can be prepared in a rice cooker, on stove or in oven.
-Elegant, festive and delicious!
+Saffron rice with chicken, yogurt and spinach is a classic Persian rice referred to as Tahchin e Esfanaj.
+It is a beautiful, delicious and perfectly fluffy rice.
+Healthy, gluten free and can be prepared in a rice cooker, on stove or in oven.
+So festive too!

 Tahchin is a saffron flavored Persian baked rice cake, also known as Iranian rice cake and is mainly prepared with rice, yogurt and saffron.
 Variations of this recipe are made with lamb, chicken and vegetables.